haskellfoundation/error-message-index/CONTRIBUTING.md

 ## GHCup and Error Codes

-The development version of GHCup has had support for error codes in the `GHCup-` namespace since [pull request 717](https://github.com/haskell/ghcup-hs/pull/717), and support will be released in version 0.1.19.0.
+Since version 0.1.19.0, GHCup has supported error codes in the `GHCup-` namespace.

 ## Contributing New Messages